bit-oh-my-god/ns3-dtn-bit/readme.md

 # Preface
 This Project is a newbie-readable simulation for dtn on ns-3 environment, easy to use for research purples, supporting customed routing definition and scenario definition.
-This project is highly inspirited by [Lakkakorpi](https://www.netlab.tkk.fi/tutkimus/dtn/ns/) Read this [paper](https://smartech.gatech.edu/bitstream/handle/1853/6492/GIT-CC-04-07.pdf?sequence=1&isAllowed=y) if you want know about TEG(time-expanded graph)
+This project is highly inspirited by [Lakkakorpi](https://www.netlab.tkk.fi/tutkimus/dtn/ns/) Read this teg-[paper](https://smartech.gatech.edu/bitstream/handle/1853/6492/GIT-CC-04-07.pdf?sequence=1&isAllowed=y) if you want know about TEG(time-expanded graph)
 Read this [link](https://tools.ietf.org/html/draft-burleigh-dtnrg-cgr-00) if you want know about CGR

+# Begin

+* Install
+  1. download source code
+  2. cp /box/ns2mobilityhelper.cc to /ns-allineone-3.26/src/mobility, this file was modified and would help us parse 3d-motion
+  3. modify your current_trace_file.tcl by your hand or by [bonnmotion](#A) or by ./create_trace_file.sh
+  4. run jupytor notebook animation to generate teg.txt, see [jupytor](#B)
+  5. modify ns3dtn-bit-your-example.cc to set simulation settings, see [example-interface](#C)
+  6. run ./build.sh to run simulation
+  7. run jupytor notebook to parse result, to visualize your simulation result

 # structure of this project

 * editor tool : editor Vim do I use, if you are using YCM for code complete, remember add pull path of include to ~/.ycm_extra_config.py

-* bonnmotion
+* bonnmotion <a name="A"></a>
 it is a software depending on java used to generate node trace files we just need the **.ns_movements** file